 LCT 7074 is a crucial piece of world history.
 After restoring her, we will display her to the public at the D-Day Story in Southsea for visitors to see and interact with.
 Two Second World War Tanks will be reinstated on her tank deck and you will be able to go on board and see what life was like for the small crew of 12 who served on her.
 She will help to tell the story of D-Day in a way never done before.

-Conservation work is due to commence but we still don't have enough to complete all of the restoration required to bring LCT 7074 back to her original configuration.
-We have had a generous grant from the Heritage Lottery Fun but we still need to raise £600,000 towards the restoration and move of the craft.
-We hope to raise £25,000 from this crowdfunding campaign to go towards our target.
+Conservation work has commenced but we still don't have enough to complete all of the restoration required to bring LCT 7074 back to her original configuration.
+We have had a generous grant from the Heritage Lottery Fun but we still need to raise £290,000 towards the restoration and move of the craft.
+We hope to raise £35,000 from this crowdfunding page to go towards our target.
 This will make a huge difference!

 By donating to this campaign, you are saving a piece of history for the nation and helping the local community and visitors alike to remember the sacrifices made at D-Day, in June 1944.
 We must never forget.
 Help us to restore this lasting memorial for future generations.
 Thank you!